 Employers should take responsibility in ensuring that the migrant workers’ needs are taken care of

 This statement garnered the most support.
 The results yielded reflect a need for shared responsibility between the government and employers.
-This comment below shared and supported by the participants provides further evidence that participants hope to see society collectively bearing the responsibility to resolve this problem.
+This comment below, shared and supported by the participants, provides further evidence that participants hope to see society collectively bearing the responsibility to resolve this problem.

 I don’t think one particular organisation should be responsible for the migrant workers.
 The government, companies and community have to do it together.